astronlabltd/assignments-docs/go-fullstack/task.md

 ## Resources for Learning Golang

 If you're new to Golang, here are some resources to get you started.
+Don't worry.
+Go is a very short language unlike other mainstream lang.
+You can learn it in an afternoon.
+We just want to check how quickly you can learn.
 Check them serially:

 - [Official Golang Documentation](https://go.dev/doc/tutorial/getting-started)
 - [A Tour of Go](https://tour.golang.org/)